-Xsodion: The Launch of a Service that Shares Korean Government's Countermeasures against the Corona Virus for Free
+Xsodion: The Launch of a Service that Shares Korean Government's Countermeasures Against the Corona Virus for Free

 Translation: Cindy Leann(xsodion), Chanhyeok Myeong(Handong University), Evellyn Lorena(mario ribeiro hospital)

-Gathering and consulting information: Malik Yusef(universal Music Group), Moley CHUNG(innosonian), Hanji Kim(xsodion), Junhee Jo(Chung-Ang University), Jeongeun Shin(bcnanumhouse), Yumin Myeong(Grace International School)
+Gathering and consulting information: Malik Yusef(universal Music Group), Moley CHUNG(innosonian), Hanji Kim(xsodion), Junhee Jo(Chung-Ang University), Jeongeun Shin(bcnanumhouse), Yumin Myeong(Grace International School), Burundi Partlow(Universal Music Publishing Group)

 Participant Companies: XSODION, COLT8, INNOSONIAN